Smith & Wesson Model 61

 The Smith & Wesson Model 61 (also known as the Smith & Wesson Escort or simply the Pocket Escort) is a subcompact semi-automatic pistol chambered in .22 Long Rifle and designed for self-defense, and was made from 1970 to 1973.

 Design

 The S&W Model 61 is a blowback-operated pistol chambered in .22 Long Rifle based upon the Bayard 1908 (Pieper Bayard) pistol.
-It was marketed for self-defense to fill a void in the pocket auto market after the banning of importation of small, concealable handguns.
+It was marketed for self-defense to fill a void in the pocket auto market after the banning of the importation of small, concealable handguns.
 The pistol was available in blued or nickel-plated finishes and black or white plastic grip panels.
 Early models had numerous reliability problems, and according to Smith & Wesson historian, Jim Supica, many were returned to the factory for repair.

 According to Supica, many of these returned pistols were not actually repaired.
 Employees at Smith & Wesson simply took a new pistol off the line, restamped the serial number, and shipped the pistol to the customer in place of the old one because repair time would have been too costly.